Acid Base Chemistry of Short Hydrogen Bonds: A Tale of Schr\"odinger's Cat in Glutamine-Derived Crystals: Conclusion

 Looking forward, this work suggests that SHBs can be engineered as tunable elements in materials design.
-By modulating local degrees of freedom—such as ionic composition, lattice flexibility, or electronic polarizability—it may be possible to program SHBs with tailored quantum structure and reactivity for applications in sensing, opto-electronics, or quantum information.
+By modulating local degrees of freedom—such as ionic composition, lattice flexibility, or electronic polarizability, it may be possible to program SHBs with tailored structure and reactivity for applications in sensing and opto-electronics.
+Within the context of the phenomenon of non-aromatic fluorescence, the presence of an SHB where the proton is equally shared and with an electronic structure that has partial covalent character, makes the hydrogen bonds stronger and enhances electron delocalization.
+Therefore NQEs in principle may enhance the possibility of reducing non-radiative decay.
+A detailed TDDFT-based analysis exploring these fluorescence-related effects is currently underway and will be presented in a forthcoming study.

 Finally, this study opens several avenues for future exploration: How general is this mechanism across different chemical classes?
 Can similar effects be realized in biomolecular systems or hybrid materials?
 Do quantum fluctuations influence cooperative PT networks or coupled electron–proton transport phenomena?
-Addressing these questions will require tighter integration of quantum simulation techniques with experimental approaches capable of resolving proton and electron dynamics—an effort that this work helps to motivate and benchmark.\\
+In a recent study reported by some of us, the amino-acid Cysteine, crystallized in light (H2O) and heavy (D2O) waters yields strikingly different crystal structures and subsequently, optical properties.
+The role of quantum effects in stabilizing certain hydrogen-bond networks in these types of organic crystals would be and interesting area to explore given the findings of this work.
+Addressing these questions will require tighter integration of quantum simulation techniques with experimental approaches capable of resolving proton and electron dynamics—an effort that this work helps to motivate and benchmark.